brwilkinson/PlatformRelease/README.md

         - This is automatically updated during this release
         - Assuming if the workflow is authorized to run then that release should be updated in the associated Environment

-The scripts in this Project
+The scripts in this Project:
 - Can be tested locally
 - Can be executed in Azure DevOps Pipelines
 - Can be executed in GitHub Actions